Dreamcast: Europe

 Sega released the Dreamcast in Europe on October 14, 1999, at a price of £200.
 By November 24, 400,000 consoles had been sold in Europe.
 By Christmas of 1999, Sega of Europe had sold 500,000 units, six months ahead of schedule.
 The price was dropped to £149.99 from September 8, 2000, with sales at around 800,000 in Europe at this point.
-Announcing the drop, Jean-François Cecillon, CEO of Sega Europe, commented that "There are 'X' amount of core gamers in Europe; the early adopters.
+Announcing the drop, Jean-François Cecillon, CEO of Sega Europe, commented: "There are 'X' amount of core gamers in Europe; the early adopters.
 We have reached 80 or 90 per cent of them now and the market is screaming for a price reduction.
 We have to acknowledge these things and go with the market".
-Sales did not continue at this pace, and by October 2000, Sega had sold only about 1 million units in Europe.
-As part of Sega's promotions of the Dreamcast in Europe, it sponsored four European football clubs: Arsenal F.C.
-(England), AS Saint-Étienne (France), U.C.
-Sampdoria (Italy), and Deportivo de La Coruña (Spain).
+Sales did not continue at this pace, and by October 2000, Sega had sold only about one million units in Europe.
+As part of Sega's promotions of the Dreamcast in Europe, it sponsored four European football clubs: Arsenal (England), Saint-Étienne (France), Sampdoria (Italy), and Deportivo de La Coruña (Spain).